Gordon, New South Wales: Transport

-Gordon is located on a major transport artery, the Pacific Highway and near the intersection of Ryde and Mona Vale Roads which form a link between the northern beaches, Homebush Bay and the St George District and Sutherland Shire.
+Gordon is located on a major transport artery, the Pacific Highway and near the intersection of Ryde and Mona Vale roads which form a link between the Northern Beaches, Homebush Bay and the St George District and Sutherland Shire.

-Gordon railway station is on the North Shore & Western Line of the Sydney Trains network with frequent commuter services and express rail services during peak hours.
-The railway station was built in 1888 and has an important heritage relationship with its landscaped gardens - it has been preserved as an example of a historic Edwardian station.
+Gordon railway station is on the North Shore railway line of the Sydney Trains network with frequent commuter services and express rail services during peak hours.
+The railway station was built in 1888 and has an important heritage relationship with its landscaped gardens – it has been preserved as an example of a historic Edwardian station.
 Lifts to the platforms have been recently added.
 A bus stop outside the station is a terminus for various routes including those to St Ives, West Pymble, Mona Vale/Warriewood and Macquarie University.
-These are operated by Forest Coach Lines.
+These are operated by CDC NSW.

-Churches
+Churches and education

 Churches in Gordon comprise: St Johns Anglican Church (with an adjoining cemetery and columbarium), Gordon Uniting Church, Gordon Baptist Church and The Liberal Catholic Church of St. Francis.

-Education

 Gordon is home to two schools: